willog11/UdacityCarND-LaneLines-Proj1/writeup_template.md

 ```

  - Now that all the points are sorted, the co-efficients and functional equation of the line can be computed.
-For the purpose of this assignment np.polyfit() and np.poly1d() was used:
+For the purpose of this assignment np.polyfit() (1st order polynomial) and np.poly1d() was used:

 ```
  	# Calculate the co-efficients and functional equation of each line